Merry Christmas, Mr. Lawrence: Plot

 At the funeral, Lawrence learns that he and Celliers will be executed for the radio to preserve order in the camp.
 Enraged, he trashes the funeral altar and is forced back into his cell.
 That night, Celliers reveals to Lawrence that as a teenager, he betrayed his younger brother, long bullied for his hunchback, by refusing to spare him a humiliating and traumatizing initiation ritual at their boarding school.
 He describes the lifelong shame it caused, paralleling Yonoi's predicament.
 The pair are released by a drunken Hara after another prisoner confesses to delivering the radio.
 As they leave, Hara calls out in English, "Merry Christmas, Lawrence!"
 Although angry at Hara for exceeding his authority, Yonoi only mildly reprimands him.

 Realizing that Yonoi wants to replace him with Celliers as spokesman, Hicksley confronts him and they argue about withholding information from each other.
 Enraged, Yonoi orders the whole camp to form up outside the barracks, including the sick bay's ailing patients, resulting in one's death.
-Hicksley, who refused to bring out the patients, is to be executed on the spot for his insubordination but before he can be killed, Celliers breaks rank and kisses Yonoi on each cheek.
+Hicksley, who refused to bring out the patients, is to be executed on the spot for his insubordination, but before he can be killed, Celliers breaks rank and kisses Yonoi on each cheek.
 Caught between a desire for vindication and his feelings for Celliers, a distraught Yonoi collapses and is relieved of duty.
 The guards beat Celliers and drag him away.
-His sterner replacement has Celliers buried in the sand up to his neck.
+Yonoi's sterner replacement has Celliers buried in the sand up to his neck.
 Yonoi sneaks into his pen and cuts a lock from his hair, moments before his death.

 Four years later, Lawrence visits Hara, now a prisoner of the Allies.
 Hara has learned English and reveals he'll be executed the following day for war crimes.
 Expressing confusion over the harshness of his sentence given how commonplace his actions were among both sides of the war, he and Lawrence conclude that while the Allies officially won, morally "we are all wrong."
 They reminisce about Celliers and Yonoi, the latter of whom was reported to have been killed after the war, before bidding each other goodbye.
-As he is leaving, Hara calls out, "Merry Christmas, Mr. Lawrence!".
+As he is leaving, Hara calls out, "Merry Christmas, Mr. Lawrence!"